benkasminbullock/bagzulla/README.md

     scripts/init.pl

-This requires you to have Perl and the modules `DBD`, `DBD::sqlite`, and `JSON::Parse`.
+This requires you to have Perl and the modules `DBI`, `DBD::sqlite`, and `JSON::Parse`.
 It deletes any old database file called `bagzulla.db`, then it creates the database file again from the schema in `schema.txt` by copying some users from `users.json` in the top